dangerbaby/BeachFX_CSHORE/dist_mat/README.txt

 .
 .

-3) Execute first_make_cshore_infiles: Makes the infile dir structure and populates it with the CSHORE infiles.
+3) Execute make_cshore_infiles: Makes the infile dir structure and populates it with the CSHORE infiles.
 You can plot_all_profiles at this point if you wish.

-4) Execute second_run_cshore: All of the CSHORE infiles are discovered and run sequentially.
+4) Execute run_cshore: All of the CSHORE infiles are discovered and run sequentially.
 The pertinent output results are saved in a outfiles directory, that is created automatically.
 The optional plot_cshore_results script can be used at this point to create a plot of pre and post profiles for each run.

-4) Execute third_make_dat file: All CSHORE results are discovered and a separate dat file designed for use with BeachFX is created for each reach
+4) Execute make_dat file: All CSHORE results are discovered and a separate dat file designed for use with BeachFX is created for each reach